E-r-r-o-rr/Realtime-Item-Tracker/docs/map-testing.md

 - All coordinates are derived from the map’s georeference.
 Even with approximate indoor GPS values, the payload always includes both `{lat, lon}` and the exact `{x_px, y_px}` for downstream modules.
 - The module can operate with coarse geodata.
 When no origin is specified the UI still surfaces the local pixel coordinates, allowing the navigation service to align against indoor positioning systems.
 - The admin uploader accepts common web image formats (PNG, JPG, SVG, WebP).
 Uploaded files are stored in `data/maps/` and served via `/api/floor-maps/{id}/image`.
-- Authentication is enforced across the dashboard and APIs.
-Use the `/login` form or set `DASHBOARD_PASSWORD` to rotate credentials for deployments.
+- Authentication is currently disabled across the dashboard and APIs; no login is required for testing.